-The Miniature Pinscher Chihuahua has a friendly, playful personality and can be quite entertaining.
+The Chipin has a friendly, playful personality and therefore can be quite entertaining!

-If you would like us to add you to the list, please post your organization’s details in the comments box below.
+If you run a similar organization and would like us to add you to the list, please post your organization’s details in the comments box below.

 Is a Miniature Pinscher Chihuahua mix right for me?

 To sum up, this is a mixed breed that will suit some people perfectly but others not so well at all.
 Are you able to give a small dog plenty of love and attention?